MicrosoftDocs/visualstudio-docs/docs/debugger/attach-to-running-processes-with-the-visual-studio-debugger.md

 1. Set the **Connection type** to **Local**.

-   In most scenarios, you can use **Local**.
+   In most local debugging scenarios, you can use **Local**.
 Some scenarios might require a different connection type.
 For more info, see other sections in this article or [Common debugging scenarios](#BKMK_Scenarios).

    ![Screenshot of the Attach to Process dialog box, with the connection target set to the local machine name.](../debugger/media/vs-2022/debug-basics-attach-to-process.png)